penraru/zumi/doc/Protocol: SD Card Image Versioning.md

 ## Linky SD Card Image Versioning Protocol
 ### Creating Images:

+Insert the SD Card you want to clone into your computer

+Open Terminal and locate your SD Card by typing in `diskutil list`

+Type `sudo dd if=/dev/diskX of=~/Desktop/raspberrypi.dmg` to create a dmg file.
+The X should be replaced by the disk number of the SD Card that can be located on the far left

 Example filename: `linkyh0s0.iso`

 In this example, the (h)ardware would be version 0, as would the (s)oftware.